High Intensity Submersible Flounder light for Yak

 Imagine drifting silently across the flats with a car spotlight illuminating those tasty flatties...

-This is not a new design, but I haven't seen it broken down into a how to before, so here goes:
+This is likely not a new design for a flounder gigging light, but I haven't seen it broken down into a how to before, so here goes:

 Gather your ingredients (These are approx RRP):